Geeks in Phoenix

 Enable or disable Edge from running after being closed

-The next category is Reset settings.
-With a couple of clicks, you can reset Edge back its original default settings.
+The second to the last category is Reset settings.
+With a couple of clicks, you can reset Edge back to its original default settings.
 Everything but your favorites, history, and saved passwords will be deleted.
-Remember, if you reset the settings, you will have to go back and do all of the customizing all over again.
+Remember, if you reset the settings, you will have to go back and do all of the customization again.

 The last category is About Microsoft Edge.
 When you open this category, Edge will check for updates.
-Other than what version Edge you are running, that is all in this category.
+Other than what version of Edge you are running, that is all in this category.

 Free computer diagnostics